PARC6502/hours-frontend/README.md

 ## Intro

 A react web application, in the early stages of development, that will allow users to log impact and contributions to community projects.
-Eventually the goal is to implement a currency or system that enables bodies and funders to more easily support communities in relation to the people they have helped.
+Eventually the goal is to implement a system that enables bodies and funders to more easily support communities in relation to the people they have helped.

 The project is under development as part of a National Food Service campaign, grassroots community projects across the country trying to solve food insecurity.